Here's a look at Germany's political parties, who they are and what they want.

 Parliamentary leaders: Sahra Wagenknecht, Dietmar Bartsch

 Voters: The Left party's stronghold remains the "new German states" in the former East, where its voters tend to be former communists who supported the German Democratic Republic (GDR), and protest voters who want to express their disenchantment with traditional parties.
-If polls are to be believed, many of these have switched to the populist nationalism of the AfD in the past two years.
+However, many of these have switched to the populist nationalism of the AfD in the past couple years.

 History: Though it was only founded in 2007, the Left party has a much longer history, and is still considered a direct descendant of the Socialist Unity Party (SED) that ruled the East German GDR until reunification with the West in 1990.